Chocolate Fudge Kladdkaka (Swedish Sticky Cake)

 This chocolate fudge kladdkaka was baked for a little longer and produced a dense, rich, amazing chocolate cake.
 But that’s not the best thing about this dessert.
 Heck, no. We haven’t even got started.
 Nope, the almost too sublime to comprehend fudgy topping is.
 It comes from a Swedish blog called Sandras Blogg (please note that I used my own recipe for the actual kladdkaka) and is utterly irresistible.

-I’ve used spelt flour in this cake.
-However, all my recipes can be adapted to use regular all-purpose (plain) flour.
+Absolutely.
+I constantly bang on about how amazingly versatile spelt flour is, but not everyone has access to it.
+Because of this, the vast majority of my recipes can be adapted to use regular all-purpose (plain) flour.
 All it takes is a quick 1:1 substitution.
-It’s that simple.
-Wouldn’t want you missing out now, would we?
+Yes, it’s really that simple.

 Chocolate Fudge Kladdkaka (Swedish Sticky Cake)